MSc/PgDip Information Management

 Research Methods (10 credits)

-- appreciate the nature and application of selected statistical methods
+- appreciate the nature and application of selected statistical and quantitative methods

 - appreciate the range of qualitative research methods

-- develop a research methodology for a given research problem
+- be able to develop a research methodology for a given research problem

 Business Analysis (10 credits)

-- provide tools and techniques for the effective analysis and design of business information systems
+- select tools and techniques for the analysis and design of business information systems

 Machine Learning for Data Analytics (20 credits)

-After completing this class you will be able to:
+After completing this module you'll be able to:

 - understand the aims and fundamental principles of machine learning

-- understand a range of the key algorithms and approaches to machine learning
+- understand a range of the essential core algorithms and approaches to machine learning

-- apply the algorithms covered and interpret the outcomes
+- apply the algorithms covered on substantial data sets using Python and Scikit-learn and interpret the outcomes

 - understand the applicability of the algorithms to different types of data and problems along with their strengths and limitations